PayPal NVP API Basics

 - Response-specific information required to fulfill the request.

-The PayPal API assumes that all data in requests is in Unicode, specifically, the Unicode (or UCS) Transformation Format, 8-bit encoding form (UTF-8).
+The PayPal API assumes that all request data is in Universal Coded Character Set (UCS) Transformation Format – 8-bit encoding form (UTF-8).

-Some of the features, such as Express Checkout, require you to call multiple API operations.
+Some features, such as Express Checkout, require that you to call multiple API operations.

 Typically, these features require you to: